 Wine Tasting – visit our Sonoma County Wine tasting page here or The Napa Wine Project Here

-(Dave has personally visited, tasted with and written about more then 950 Napa wineries, producers & tasting rooms!)
+(Dave has personally visited, tasted with and written about more than 1,100 Napa wineries, producers & tasting rooms!)